-History, one of the traditional liberal arts disciplines, is fascinating in its own right.
-The study of peoples and places from the past can be exciting, instructive, and thought-provoking.
+This course provides an opportunity for students to integrate their health and exercise science knowledge and experience into a practical capstone project.
+Students will demonstrate the connections between concepts and skills encountered in previous health related coursework to their capstone project and experiences with an aim toward addressing a demonstrable community need.
+This course requires approval of a capstone project proposal by the instructor and the design of a project that can be completed within a semester.
+Spring places from the past can be exciting, instructive, and thought-provoking.
 But students who study history will learn that history is more than the study of dates, names, and past events.
 Rather, it is the study of how people understand and apply meaning to those events.
 Human history can at times be both inspiring and revolting, shocking and predictable, simple and amazingly complex, straightforward and debatable.
 History students learn how to recognize the ways history is interpreted, as well as to offer their own interpretations of the past.